Pherakki/BlenderToolsForGFS/README.md

 - EPL data is not displayed.
 - All animations other than Node/Bone animations are not displayed.

-## Known Bugs
-- Names not decodable as UTF-8 will cause import errors.
-Since all vanilla models use UTF-8, this bug can only be triggered by edited files.

 ## Future Development
 The highest-priority features are, in order of importance:
 1) A custom Material Node that faithfully reproduces the material rendering.